PF

 Instructions

-2. 2Heat 1 tablespoon of the oil in a large skillet, with a tight fitting lid or large Dutch oven over medium-high heat.
-Once the oil is glistening, working in batches, add the meatballs in a single layer.
-Cook, until the meatballs are browned on all sides, about 10-12 minutes total.
+2. 2Heat 1 tablespoon olive oil in a large skillet with a tight-fitting lid over medium-high heat until glistening.
+Working in batches to avoid crowding, add the meatballs in a single layer.
+Cook 10–12 minutes total, turning occasionally, until browned on all sides.
 Transfer the meatballs back to the sheet pan.

-3. 3Make the sauce.
-Using the same skillet, reduce the heat to medium and heat the remaining 1 tablespoon olive oil until glistening.
-Add the peppers and onion, stirring occasionally, until softened, about 10 minutes.
-Stir in the cumin, smoked paprika, salt, cayenne, pepper, and sugar until combined, about 1 minute.
+3. 3Reduce heat to medium and add the remaining 1 tablespoon olive oil to the same skillet until glistening.
+Add the bell pepper and onion, stirring occasionally, cook 10 minutes until softened.
+Stir in the ground cumin, smoked paprika, cayenne pepper, and sugar, cook 1 minute until fragrant.

-4. 4Add the tomatoes and their juices, crushing the tomatoes with your hands as you add them.
-Stir occasionally until beginning to simmer.
-Reduce the heat to medium low, cook, stirring often, until beginning to thicken, about 15 minutes.
+4. 4Add the canned stewed tomatoes with their juices, crushing the tomatoes with your hands as you add them.
+Stir occasionally and cook over medium-low heat 15 minutes, stirring often, until the sauce begins to thicken.

 5. 5Nestle the meatballs into the sauce and bring back to a simmer.
-Cover the pan, reduce the heat to low, and continue cooking until the meatballs reach an internal temperature of 165°F on an instant-read thermometer, about 15 more minutes.
+Cover the pan, reduce heat to low, and cook 15 minutes until the meatballs reach an internal temperature of 165°F on an instant-read thermometer.

 Nutrition — Per Serving